 Bloom Time: Spring

 Galanthus plicatus is a bulbous perennial plant that grows up to 6 inches (15 cm) tall.
 Its leaves are bluish or grayish-green and up to 0.8 inches (2 cm) wide.
-The leaf edges are folded back away from the upper surface of the leaf, both in bud and after they expand.
+The leaf edges are folded back away from the leaf's upper surface, both in bud and after they expand.
 The nodding white flowers appear in spring and have six white tepals.
-The outer 3 are all white and up to 1.2 inches (3 cm) long and the inner 3 are shorter and notched, with a green mark above the notch, often extending to beyond the middle of the tepal.
+The outer three are all white, and up to 1.2 inches (3 cm) long, and the inner three are shorter and notched, with a green mark above the notch, often extending to beyond the middle of the tepal.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).